 Saving Your Dollars

 One way to cut renovation costs is to prioritize.
-For instance, the NKBA estimate above indicates that cabinetry takes up 29 percent of the average kitchen renovation budget.
-If you’re not that determined to get a particular style of cabinetry, opting for stock kitchen cabinets instead of custom cabinets can save you anywhere between $400 to $1000 per linear foot.
+For instance, if you’re not that determined to get a particular style of cabinetry, opting for stock kitchen cabinets instead of custom cabinets can save you anywhere between $250 to $650 per linear foot.
 Laminate flooring and engineered hardwoods can also present attractive cost-savings over hardwood flooring.

 Also remember that you may not need to replace everything.
-NKBA ranks installation fees as the second highest figure (17 percent) associated with average kitchen renovation costs.
+Installation fees can be one of the most expensive costs associated with average kitchen renovation costs.
 A great example to save literally half of your budget would be refinishing your cupboards instead of replacing them.

 Finally, doing some of the installations or replacements yourself could save you a significant amount; there are great resources on how to tackle your DIY project.
 Consider “YouTube University” for one, as well as Better Homes and Gardens, The Family Handyman, House & Home, Kitchen Remodel Videos and DIYEverything.